167th (1st London) Brigade: Origin

+The West London Brigade was redesignated the 1st London Brigade in the reorganisations following the Second Boer War.

 Territorial Force

-This organisation was carried over into the Territorial Force (TF) created under the Haldane Reforms in 1908, the West London Brigade becoming the 1st London Brigade in 1st London Division.
+This organisation was carried over into the Territorial Force (TF) created under the Haldane Reforms in 1908, the 1st London Brigade joining the 1st London Division.
 All of the Volunteer Battalions in the Central London area became part of the all-Territorial London Regiment and were numbered sequentially through the London brigades and divisions: